Angell134/Unlocking-Accounts-on-AD/README.md

 <img width="1918" height="1070" alt="Screenshot 2025-07-19 123513" src="https://github.com/user-attachments/assets/2811d147-127a-453f-ad7c-6c0213695eed" />

-<p> Say that an employee or customer of yours is having trouble logging in to their account and got locked out.
+<p> Say that an employee of yours is having trouble logging in to their account and got locked out.
 This is how you fix it. </p>

 <br />